7 Points to Ponder for the Perfect Bath and Shower Combination

 2. To See or Not to See

 Do you want the tub and shower unit visible to one another if they are separate?
 You can separate them using glass, or tuck the shower away in its own tiled nook.
 You can have them both together behind glass.
 Each idea will provide a different look and feel to your bathroom.

 The cast-iron claw-foot tub is coming back to the design scene and gaining popularity.
 You can also choose from the Romanesque feel of an in-ground tub.
 Fiberglass tub and bath combinations will always be a common addition to homes with multiple bathrooms.

 Teacup tubs are the latest rage and trend for smaller bathroom spaces.
 They are compact and round tubs that can fit in areas as small as 2 square meters.
 You can choose from oval, rectangular, square, or the ever-popular triangular garden tubs.
 The shape of the tub will help you focus on the rest of the bathroom design.

 The shower head in your bathroom comes in as many diverse choices as the tubs.
 You can go with a massaging head that helps relax tired muscles or go with a wide, overhead design that feels like a soaking Amazon rain.
 Your plumber can install the right faucets and shower heads to accentuate the beauty of your new bathroom.

 6. Natural and Added Lighting

 Windows around your shower and tub area aren’t the best option unless you are guaranteed the space is private.
 Windows can add a lot of extra natural light and save on energy bills.
-You can also add relaxing lighting fixtures or spice things up with a little neon color.
-The experts at Caldwell Plumbing are capable of providing you with further information.
+You can also add relaxing lighting fixtures or spice things up with a little neon color, check out a wholesale home décor for more options for your bathroom.

 7. Extra Features